Flora Zaibun Majid: Early life and education

 Flora is the daughter of M A Majid and Najmannessa Majid.
 Her father was a civil servant.

-Born in 1939, she suffered from polio when she was nine months old.
+Born on 6 December 1939, she suffered from polio when she was nine months old.
 Flora attended Quamrunnesa School and Eden Mohila College.
 Flora studied at the Dhaka University and was the first student to receive a First Class Honours in Botany in 1960.
 She obtained a Fulbright scholarship to study at Michigan State University.

 Research and career

 She was the first woman and first working scientist to serve as chairman of BCSIR.

 Death

 She died on 30 October 2018 at the age of 79.